British NVC community W5

-NVC community W5 is one of the woodland communities in the British National Vegetation Classification system, characterised by a canopy of alder over a field layer of sedges and wetland plants, often over a peaty substrate.
+NVC community W5 is one of the woodland communities in the British National Vegetation Classification system, characterised by a canopy of alder with a field layer of sedges and wetland plants, often over a peaty substrate.
 It is a form of primary woodland around freshwater lakes and bogs, or as a component of river valley wetlands, and is one of seven woodland communities in the NVC classed as wet woodlands.
 It was once very common but is now rare and localised.

 Description

 W5 Alnus glutinosa-Carex paniculata woodland is rather local, but widespread, throughout the lowlands of England, Wales and Scotland.
 It occurs on moist, peaty soils, particularly on or around lakes and peat bogs with a fluctuating water level, although it can also be found on neutral to acid mineral soils in suitable locations.
 Its characteristic (constant) tree species are alder, downy birch and various species of willow.

 The habitat is a seasonally-flooded landscape in which trees can only become established if they are tolerant of waterlogging (mainly alder and willow) or have a dry foothold, such as a clump of greater tussock sedge.
 Around the margins of a lake, grey willow and purple willow typically forms a distinct band over the deeper water, with increasing amounts of alder beyond that.
 The canopy is initially rather open, with a thick layer of sedges under the trees, but it can close over and produce a rather bare ground layer with only sparse clumps of herbs and ferns.